vivekkumarsoni123/MyTube-Project/README.md

 └── .gitignore

-dify this to match your actual folder organization.

 ## 🚀 Getting Started

 These instructions will help you get a copy of the project running on your local machine for development and testing.